Looking for help with your list?

 Two issues can cause this result.
 One is on the user's end, and one could have to do with your form code.

-- If you use the double opt-in process, new subscribers must confirm their subscription via email before they can be added to your list.
+- If you use the double opt-in process, new subscribers must confirm their subscription via email before they can be added to your audience.
 It's possible that these subscribers haven't completed the process yet.
 Ask if they have received the Confirmation email, and whether they have checked their spam or junk folders.

-- If you edited the embed code before you pasted it into your website, double check that the form submits data to the correct Mailchimp account and list.
+- If you edited the embed code before you pasted it into your website, double check that the form submits data to the correct Mailchimp account and audience.
 When in doubt, replace the code on your site with the generated embed code in Mailchimp.

 The embedded form code doesn't work with ASP.NET.

 ASP.NET pages and the Mailchimp embedded form code both include form tags.
-These form tags conflict and prevent the ability to submit new subscriber data to your list.
+These form tags conflict and prevent the ability to submit new subscriber data to your audience.
 You'll need to change the embedded form code for it to work on your ASP.NET page.
 We've seen the following code change help some users, but we can't guarantee that it will work for your site.

 - In the Mailchimp embedded form code, find the tag, copy the URL for the action property, and save it somewhere to use later.